-Evaluation of multiple participants to support a final procurement (IDIQ) Technology creation leading to competitive procurement (BAA) prototype or IP creation for Government procurement (other) Financial Compensation - The Government's use of monetary compensation to incentivize challenger participation.
+Evaluation of multiple participants to support a final procurement (IDIQ) Technology creation leading to competitive procurement (BAA) Rapid acquisition of a prototype or demonstrated capability (OTA) IP creation for Government procurement (other) Financial Compensation - The Government's use of monetary compensation to incentivize challenger participation.
 The IDIQ contract allows an indefinite number of task orders to be issued within scope of the original contract.
 These task orders can be used to conduct compensated challenge events throughout the evaluation process, and to procure solutions.
-While BAAs allow the compensation of challengers for challenge participation only, the primary method of compensation may be the potential award of a follow on production-quantity contract.
-The OTA agreement permits maximum flexibility in providing financial compensation to - consortium members.
+While BAAs allow the compensation of challengers for challenge participation only, the primary method of compensation may be the potential award of a follow-on production-quantity contract.
+The OTA agreement permits maximum flexibility in providing financial compensation to consortium members.
 Can be used to create multiple contracts to compensate challengers for challenge participation and for IP creation.
 At the program's discretion, a follow-on contract may be awarded for use of IP based on conventional procurement methods.
 Evaluation - The Government's expected use of challenges to support contract decisions.
-Once the competitive range (challenge pool) is created at IDIQ award, all subsequent evaluations use best value based on evidence revealed through challenge performance and price information. scientific review The Government has maximum flexibility in evaluation criteria to support OTA initial agreement awards.
-Follow- on production contract award criteria would be similar to those used during the IDIQ evaluation process. the BAA focused in promising directions by directing funds to Procurement -The final decision parameters of whether the acquisition effort will result in a procurement and of what (e.g., product or IP).
+Once the competitive range (challenge pool) is created at IDIQ award, all subsequent evaluations use best value based on evidence revealed through challenge performance and price information.
+Proposals and challenge results are evaluated "through a peer or scientific review process."11 The Government has maximum flexibility in evaluation criteria to support OTA initial agreement awards.
+Followon production contract award criteria would be similar to those used during the IDIQ evaluation process.
+After the BAAs are awarded, each vendor may take part in one or more challenge events.
+Challenges can help keep the BAA focused in promising directions by directing funds to successful participants until the sought IP is available to the Government.
+Procurement -The final decision parameters of whether the acquisition effort will result in a procurement and of what (e.g., product or IP).
 Allows production quantities of a solution to be procured under the original IDIQ contract as a task order.
 If the scope and ceiling of the original contract are respected, more than one part of Government can use the same IDIQ for solution procurement.
 Using a BAA does not permit procurement.
 The completed BAA may inform the Government about the range of viable solutions and can strengthen the RFP generation process.
 Technology developed under the BAA may be made available to industry if the appropriate IP licenses were purchased or included as part of challenge participation.
 Allows production quantities of a solution to be procured via a follow- on FAR-based production contract without further competition required per Section 815 of the FY16 NDAA.
 Can be augmented by using a conventional procurement as a separate contracting action for IP licenses if delivery of licenses were not included as part of the original BAA challenge process.